Splamy/TS3AudioBot/README.md

 Download the git repository with `git clone --recurse-submodules https://github.com/Splamy/TS3AudioBot.git`.

 #### Linux
-1. Get the latest `dotnet core 3.1` version by following [this tutorial](https://docs.microsoft.com/dotnet/core/install/linux-package-managers) and choose your platform
+1. Get the `.NET 5.0` sdk by following [this tutorial](https://docs.microsoft.com/dotnet/core/install/linux-package-managers) and choose your platform
 1. Go into the directory of the repository with `cd TS3AudioBot`
-1. Execute `dotnet build --framework netcoreapp3.1 --configuration Release TS3AudioBot` to build the AudioBot
+1. Execute `dotnet build --framework net5.0 --configuration Release TS3AudioBot` to build the AudioBot
-1. The binary will be in `./TS3AudioBot/bin/Release/netcoreapp3.1` and can be run with `dotnet TS3AudioBot.dll`
+1. The binary will be in `./TS3AudioBot/bin/Release/net5.0` and can be run with `dotnet TS3AudioBot.dll`

 #### Windows
-1. Make sure you have `Visual Studio` with the `dotnet core 3.1` development toolchain installed
+1. Make sure you have `Visual Studio` with the `.NET 5.0` development toolchain installed
 1. Build the AudioBot with Visual Studio.

 ### Building the WebInterface